Skip to main content

 The global option means that the setting will apply to every repository that you work with in the current user account.

-To enable colors in the output, which can be very helpful, enter this command:
+To enable colors in the output, enter this command:

 git config --global color.ui auto